-This ground cover has small sweet edible fruits in June.
-It is an excellent shoreline restoration plant for sandy soils to light shade.
-Nice planted along with some open woodland sedges.
+Suggested uses: Wild Strawberry is an excellent ground cover that produces small sweet edible fruits (strawberries!) in June.
+It is an excellent shoreline restoration plant for sandy soils and full sun to light shade.
+Pairs well with open-woodland sedges.
+Grows well under evergreens.

 Food uses: Wild strawberries are edible raw, cooked, or dried.
 They are small, but very tasty.
 Plants with larger flowers will produce less fruit than those with smaller flowers.
 The dried leaves can be used for tea.

 More information: USDA plant profile

 Full Sun, Partial Sun, Dry Soil, Spring Blooming, Short Height

 Ground Cover, Attract Bees, Attract Birds, Sandy Soil, Shoreline, Green Roofs, Herbal Tea